MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitaddphysicalconnections.md

 Example usage is shown below.

-TBD - This code was commented out for some reason, is it OK to use?
+TBD - This code should be reviewed.

 ```cpp
     //